 The Catholic Readers Society, begun in 2004, normally meets on the First Sunday of each month to discuss a work of Catholic fiction or a related work.
 Anyone is welcome to join us.
+Discussions are generally led by one or more of the monks.
 If you wish to join in the discussion, we do ask that you read at least a portion of the book to be discussed, but anyone can come and participate as a listener, or even ask questions of the group.
-For updated information on what we are currently reading, please visit our upcoming events page.

 OUR CURRENT MISSION STATEMENT